dori-dev/flask-corona-info/README.md

 # Flask Live Corona Info

-Live Corona statistics and information site with flask.
+Live Corona statistics and information site with flask and scrapy.

 #
 ## Tools